QuentinAd/genai-system/README.md

 ### Provisioning Order
 1. Configure the remote Terraform backend:
    - Create the S3 bucket and optional DynamoDB lock table in your AWS account.
-   - In `backend.tf` replace the placeholders with your bootstrap s3 backend resource name.
+   - Copy `infra/backend.hcl.example` to `backend.hcl` and replace the placeholders with your resource names.
-   - Run `terraform init` inside `infra/`.
+   - Run `terraform init -backend-config=backend.hcl` inside `infra/`.
 2. Apply Terraform under `infra/` (`terraform plan`, then `terraform apply`).
 This provisions S3, DynamoDB, Neptune, OpenSearch, and supporting IAM artifacts.
 3. Deploy or update the data pipeline (Airflow/MWAA) so the HiRAG ingestion DAG has access to the new buckets and DynamoDB tables.
+4. Build the frontend UI (`npm run build` under `ui/`) and sync the `dist/` folder to the Terraform-provisioned UI bucket.
+The provided CD workflow automates this and handles CloudFront invalidations.
+5. Deploy the backend container image from ECR to your runtime of choice (for example, ECS Fargate or Lambda).
+The CD workflow publishes the latest image tags.

 ### Required Environment Variables
 - `HIRAG_SOURCE_BUCKET` → `hirag_ingestion_bucket`